Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 5

 Surya Arghya

 The first Hindu ritual involving the Kumbha which I wish to discuss is Surya Arghya.
-This is the offering (arghya) of water to the Sun (surya) at sunrise, noon and sunset, which in terms of the Zodiac are cosmologically connected to the four cardinal points of Aries, Capricorn and Libra [Thea, The New Way, Vols.
+This is the offering (arghya) of water to the Sun (surya) at sunrise, noon and sunset, which in terms of the Zodiac are cosmologically connected to the four cardinal points of Aries, Cancer, Capricorn, and Libra [Thea, The New Way, Vols.
 1&2, p.
 399, also shown in Thea’s series ‘Culture and Cosmos’].
 The offering of water to the Sun is typically poured out of a water pot (preferably copper) but some use their own hands as the pot or vessel of water.
 This tradition, whether understood by practitioners or not, is connected to the sign of Kumbha and its iconic Water-Bearer.
 In Part Three I presented this image below of a man performing Surya Arghya at the Kumbha Mela next to an image of the Aquarian Water Bearer pouring out his Kumbha to demonstrate this connection.

 Hindu Ritual of Surya Arghya (offering water to the Sun (Astrology Magazine) & the Water Bearer of Aquarius (Wikipedia)